department-of-veterans-affairs/va.gov-team/platform/cms/research/VBA-discovery/VBA-business-discovery-research-plan.md

 ## Recruitment
 The CMS Facilities team will work with the OCTO-DE product owner to recruit 10-14 VBA staff for this research using the the following criteria:
   * Are at a Regional Office chosen for the MVP
-  * At least 5 who are Public Contact staff from different facilities
   * At least 5 who will be using Drupal CMS during the MVP from different facilities

 ## Timeline (TBD, for discussion)
-* August 2022: finalize research plans and conversation guides
+* September 2022: finalize research plans and conversation guides
-* September: complete Public Contact staff research interviews
-* October: complete editor research interviews
+* October: complete research interviews
-* October: synthesize editor-facing research
+* October: synthesize research
 * November: report findings and recommendations for design

 ## Research sessions
 Month Day – Month Day, 2022 (TBD)

 ## Length of sessions
-* 30-45 minutes each, depending on role
+* 30-45 minutes each
 * 20 minutes buffer time between sessions
 * 15 minutes after each session for research team debrief